 Kings Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kings Beach is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Kings Beach who work in maintenance occupations (17.11%), sales jobs (16.29%), and management occupations (14.40%).

-Kings Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kings Beach doesn't have a public transportation system that people use for their commute.

 The education level of Kings Beach citizens is substantially higher than the typical US community, as 30.83% of adults in Kings Beach have at least a bachelor's degree.